This page lists some Best Practices that you should be aware of. They make it much easier for developers to cooperate.

 When choosing names for new symbols, be very specific.
 Different people come from different backgrounds and use different Programming languages so they can have very different standards.

-The following prefixes are common:
+Additionally, the following prefixes are common:

 These Tags are supposed to be used to trigger a Demo- Rule directly and have no meaning beyond that.